 As a long-term impact, we will establish a network for youth from affected communities.
 As our network of youth activists grows, so does their power and impact.
-They will utilize the activist space created by Reverse the Trend to share their experiences and highlight their views on the twin existential threats of nuclear weapons and climate change in order to continue building a movement.
-Our belief is that through collective action these voices can have a greater impact on policy makers.
+They will utilize the activist space created by Reverse the Trend to share their experiences and highlight their views on the twin existential threats of nuclear weapons and climate change.
+We believe that through collective action, these voices can have a greater impact on policymakers.

 This project has provided additional documentation in a PDF file (projdoc.pdf).